edudeleon/hivewyre-magento2connector/README.md

    		php bin/magento setup:upgrade
     ```

+    * If your magento installation is in production or default mode (.htacess => "SetEnv MAGE_MODE production"), run the following command to generate the static contents for your Magento installation (Learn more.. http://alanstorm.com/magento-2-frontend-files-serving)

+    ```bash
+   		php bin/magento setup:static-content:deploy
+    ```

 3. Clean Magento Cache.
 In the Magento Admin.
 Go to System > Tools > Cache Management and click Flush Static Files Cache.